 Unfamiliar sounds of the New York City streets jostled her mind awake each time she felt that sleep might overtake her.
 Eventually, exhaustion won out, bringing the day to a close.

 That is until a high-pitched scream ripped her from slumber.

 The 20-year old University of Georgia student awoke on the floor of the Here's Life Inner City warehouse, dirty and sore with an empty stomach.
-She and 11 other college students were participating in a poverty simulation, part of the Summer in the City project, a 5-week mission trip hosted by Here's Life, a branch of Campus Crusade for Christ.
+She and 11 other college students were participating in a poverty simulation, part of the Summer in the City project, a 5-week mission trip hosted by Here's Life, a branch of Cru.

 Tangible lessons for life and ministry result as the students experience a simulation of life as a homeless person or member of the working poor.
 For a few days, students face challenging dilemmas related to their physical needs, including how to pay for meals, shelter and unexpected expenses on a limited budget.

-"The heart behind the poverty simulation is that our students can have the chance to be in someone else's shoes," says Pam Outlaw, a staff member with Campus Crusade.
+"The heart behind the poverty simulation is that our students can have the chance to be in someone else's shoes," says Pam Outlaw, a staff member with Cru.
 "This experiment helps them relate to the poor."

 But the scream was not part of the plan.
 A project staff member, caught off guard by a mouse, hadn't been able to contain her surprise.
 The news came as a relief to the group, spending just their first night "homeless."

 Understandably, sleep continued to be a challenge.
 "Even though I knew I was safe, I was very anxious," says Payton.
 "I slept with my arm linked to one of the other girls.
 I never realized I take safety for granted."

 Although staff members keep this activity controlled and safe for the students, the physical experiences can push some of them to their limits.
 It is always an option for students to end the simulation early.
 Most choose to continue because of the valuable things they learn.